Asian stocks mixed ahead of OPEC meeting

 BEIJING (AP) — Asian stock markets were mixed Monday after oil prices slid on unease about this week’s meeting of OPEC member to discuss possible output cuts.

 WALL STREET: Stocks hit fresh records in a shortened trading session Friday as investors bet on a pickup in economic growth and rising corporate profits.
 Utilities rose the most, up 1.4 percent and small-company stocks outpaced the market.
-Investors anticipate plans by President-elect Donald Trump to cut taxes, reduce regulations and spend on infrastructure will speed economic growth.
+Investors anticipate President-elect Donald Trump will taxes, reduce regulations and spend more on infrastructure, helping economic growth.
 The Dow Jones industrial average rose 68.96 points, or 0.4 percent, to 19,152.14.
 The S&P 500 climbed 8.63 points, or 0.4 percent, to 2,213.35.
 The Nasdaq composite added 18.24 points, or 0.3 percent, to 5,398.92.
 The Russell 2000 index, which has surged 16 percent since Nov.
 3, increased for the 15th day in a row, its longest winning streak since early 1996.

 OPEC WATCH: Major oil producers meet Wednesday to discuss production cuts to shore up prices, but Iran and Iraq have failed to agree to a reduction, raising jitters about the Vienna meeting’s outcome.
 OPEC’s top producer, Saudi Arabia, has suggested it might be open to no output cut, departing from previous statements in a move analysts suggested made an agreement this week less likely.
 The Saudis also pulled out of a meeting with Russia and other large non-OPEC producers, leaving all decisions to the Vienna meeting.